-Rare single franking of the 12xu stamp on an air mail letter sent from Hanoi to East Germany.
+Another single franking of the 12 xu stamp but this time on a letter from Hanoi to Czechoslovakia.

 Rare multiple franking of this stamp on a letter sent from Quang Minh (small post office) to East Germany from March of 1960.
 International postage to fellow socialist countries had just been lowered from 20xu to 12xu on March 1st, 1960.
 Since this letter carries two 12xu stamps it must have been of the second weight level.
 Quang Binh and machine Hanoi transit cancels on the reverse.
 Mixed Xunhasaba bulletin mailing (announcing this very issue) from March 1960 featuring three of the International Women Daystamps plus 1xu Peoples Sports stamp for an overall postage of 37xu.
 Red propaganda cachet on front.
 Letter with a mixed franking of four 12xu stamps (including one of the Women Day stamps) for an overall postage of 48xu sent in June of 1960 from Yen-Bai to East Germany.
 The letter was addressed to a fellow Vietnamese in a local engineering school.
 Unusual small post office cancel in Tran-Yen.